karamo10/launch-countdown-timer/README.md

-#### This is a simple countdown app for Ramadan. it was built with html, css and js
+#### This is a simple countdown app for Ramadan.
+It was built with html, css and js